 The Committee will also without delay issue an emergency notification to faculty, students, and staff upon confirmation of a significant emergency or dangerous situation occurring on campus that involves an immediate or impending threat to health or safety.
-The Committee will take into account the safety of the campus community, determine whether the situation involves an immediate threat, determine the content of the notification, and issue a notification.
-An emergency notification will not be issued if it will compromise efforts to assist a victim or contain, respond to, or otherwise mitigate the emergency.
+The Committee will take into account the safety of the campus community, determine whether the situation involves an immediate threat, determine the content of the notification, determine the segment or segments of campus to recieve a notification, and issue a notification.
+An emergency notification will not be issued if it will compromise efforts to either assist a victim or contain, respond to, or otherwise mitigate the emergency.
 If the university issues an emergency notification, it will not issue a timely warning based on the same circumstance.
 More Information about emergency preparation tips can be found at https://emergencymanagement.byu.edu/.